VSI Media Robot Utility Installation and User Guide

 2.4.
 MRU Interfaces

-This interface provides a simple way to operate a library or loader.
+The graphical user interface (GUI) provides a simple way to operate a library or loader.
 By default, the GUI scans the system to provide access to all connected robots.
-To start MRU GUI, enter:
+To start the GUI, enter:

 $ XROBOT

-To use the GUI to access particular robots, specify those robot devices in a list following the XROBOT command like so:
+To use the GUI to access particular robots, specify those robot devices in a list following the XROBOT command, as shown below:

 $ XROBOT $1$DUA812: GKA2: $1$MIA4:

-The system view window shows all libraries and loaders connected to the system.
-The robot dialog represents the selected library or loader.
-Use it to conduct operations with the robot and set robot-specific customizations.
-Cartridges can be moved from any location to any other location as allowed by the media robot hardware.
+The default system view window shows all libraries and loaders connected to the system.
+Double-click a library or loader to view it in the robot dialog window.
+Use it to conduct operations with the robot and set robot-specific customizations, such as moving cartridges.

 3. Media Robot Utility Software for OpenVMS